emh68/cse111/README.md

 - **CS 101**: Introduction to Programming
 - **CIT 160**: Introduction to Programming
 - A minimum score of 110 on the LUC test
-- Pathway Connect

 ---

 ## Learning Outcomes
 By the end of the course, students will:
 1. Write and call functions to accomplish meaningful tasks in a variety of domains.
-2. Research and use libraries and objects written by others.
+2. Research and use libraries and objects.
 3. Write programs that handle errors and recover from invalid conditions.
 4. Follow good practices in designing, writing, and debugging functions.